The NBA Has Figured Out How To Slow Down Sacramento's Historic Offense

 Sacramento’s contending window is far from closed

 Although a questionable fit at first glance, the relatively young Sabonis-Fox pairing has been nothing short of outstanding.
-They remain in the race for the fifth seed and are 10 games above .500.
+They remain in the race for the fifth seed and are 10 games above .500 as of this writing.
 Along with the internal growth of sophomore Keegan Murray, De’Aaron Fox’s due return to form as a finisher should propel their offense back towards the higher marks in the league.
 Most importantly, they instilled a new breath into a city full of the bravest fans.

 The Kings’ horizon might be limited by the very framework they’re built around, but their eagerness is beaming so strong that their aspirations remain all but dead.
 As teams have countered their upped tempo and twirling sharpness, adding talent and diversity will be Sacramento’s next quest.